Neuro-Oncology

 Giant cell arteritis.
 Affected patients can have patchy or delayed choroidal filling indicative of choroidal vascular supply involvement.

-Adverse effects.
 The procedure requires dilation of the pupils and intravenous administration of fluorescein dye.
 Although generally well tolerated, there can be nausea, vomiting, and vasovagal responses.
 The procedure is relatively contraindicated in pregnancy.
 Urine will be bright yellow after the procedure.

-Limitations.
 Interpretation of images is subjective rather than quantitative.
 It requires a trained photographer and specialized equipment, including invasive intravenous access.
 It is otherwise somewhat time-consuming and those with media opacities might not produce quality images.

-• Fundus autofluorescence images changes in the retinal pigment epithelium and the retina. | |
+• Fundus autofluorescence displays changes in the retinal pigment epithelium and the retina. | |

-• This imaging modality is especially useful for capturing optic disc drusen, including multiple evanescent white dot syndrome and acute idiopathic blind spot enlargement. |
+• This imaging modality is especially useful for capturing optic disc drusen, multiple evanescent white dot syndrome, and acute idiopathic blind spot enlargement. |

+This technique has limited utility in a general neurology setting.
+It is primarily useful in a neuro-ophthalmologic setting for observing optic disc drusen or retinal pigment epithelium defects.
 Fundus autofluorescence is an imaging technique used to visualize changes or injury to the retina and retinal pigment epithelium that would otherwise not be well visualized on retinoscopy.
 Fundus autofluorescence is not invasive and does not require dye or contrast.

-Results.
 In a normal eye, the optic nerve head is hypo-autofluorescent, as there is no retinal pigmentary epithelium layer.
 Retinal pathologies can cause dysfunction of retinal pigment epithelium and lipofuscin accumulation; this results in abnormal autofluorescence patterns.

 Optic disc drusen.
 Optic disc drusen are typically hyperautofluorescent and visualized when they are near the surface of the optic disc.
 This is useful as an adjunct to enhanced-depth imaging OCT.